Zone 0: California's Ember-Resistant 5-Foot Zone (2026)

 Is Zone 0 the law right now in California?

 Not yet as an enforceable regulation.
 AB 3074 (2020) directed the Board of Forestry and Fire Protection to write Zone 0 rules, and Governor Newsom's Executive Order N-18-25 ordered the Board to adopt them by December 31, 2025.
 That deadline passed without adoption.
-As of the Board's April 2026 draft, the regulation is still in rulemaking — there is no statewide Zone 0 citation yet, though some local jurisdictions have their own defensible space ordinances.
+As of August 2026 the regulation is still in rulemaking — but the full Board is scheduled to vote on the final rule package on August 19, 2026, and because AB 1455 (2025) lets the Board adopt the rules as emergency regulations, Board staff expect the regulation could take effect as early as September 2026 if approved.

 Which homes will Zone 0 apply to?

-The draft regulation applies to homes in a Very High Fire Hazard Severity Zone (VHFHSZ), in both State Responsibility Area (SRA) and Local Responsibility Area (LRA) land, consistent with the existing PRC 4291 defensible space law.
+Under the final draft headed to the Board's August 19, 2026 vote, the rule covers all homes on State Responsibility Area (SRA) land, plus homes in Very High Fire Hazard Severity Zones on Local Responsibility Area (LRA) land as designated by local agencies.
 New construction is expected to comply immediately once the rule is adopted; existing homes get a phased timeline (see below).

 What's the difference between Zone 0 and the 30/100-foot defensible space zones?